 By default this Action calculates the number of structural units that are within a certain distance of a idealised secondary structure element.
 This quantity can then be referenced elsewhere in the input by using the label of the action.
-However, thes Action can also be used to calculate the following quantities by using the keywords as described below.
+However, this Action can also be used to calculate the following quantities by using the keywords as described below.
 The quantities then calculated can be referened using the label of the action followed by a dot and then the name from the table below.
-Please note that you can use the LESS\THAN keyword more than once.
+Please note that you can use the LESS_THAN keyword more than once.
 The resulting components will be labelled label.lessthan-1, label.lessthan-2 and so on unless you exploit the fact that these labels are customizable.
-In particular, by using the LABEL keyword in the description of you LESS\THAN function you can set name of the component that you are calculating
+In particular, by using the LABEL keyword in the description of you LESS_THAN function you can set name of the component that you are calculating

-Quantity Keyword Description

-lessthan LESS_THAN the number of values less than a

-target value.
-This is calculated

-using one of the formula described

-in the description of the keyword

-so as to make it continuous.
-You

-can calculate this quantity multiple

-times using different parameters.

-min MIN the minimum value.
-This is

-calculated using the formula

-described in the description of the

-keyword so as to make it

-continuous.
+Quantity Keyword Description altmin ALT_MIN the minimum value.
+This is calculated using the formula described in the description of the keyword so as to make it continuous. highest HIGHEST the lowest of the quantitities calculated by this action lessthan LESS_THAN the number of values less than a target value.
+This is calculated using one of the formula described in the description of the keyword so as to make it continuous.
+You can calculate this quantity multiple times using different parameters. lowest LOWEST the lowest of the quantitities calculated by this action min MIN the minimum value.
+This is calculated using the formula described in the description of the keyword so as to make it continuous.

-RESIDUES this command is used to specify the set of residues TILOIDOLO . , that could conceivably form part of the secondary structure.
+RESIDUES this command is used to specify the set of residues that could conceivably form part of the sec- ondary structure.
 It is possible to use residues numbers as the various chains and residues should have been identified else using an instance of the MOLINFO action.
 If you wish to use all the residues from all the chains in your system you can do so by specifying all.
 Alternatively, if you wish to use a subset of the residues you can specify the particular residues you are interested in as a list of numbers.
 Please be aware that to form secondary structure elements your chain must contain at least N residues, where N is dependent on the particular secondary structure you are interested in.
 As such if you define portions of the chain with fewer than N residues the code will crash.

-TYPE ( default=DRMSD ) the manner in which RMSD alignment is performed.
-Should be OPTIMAL, SIMPLE or DRMSD.
+TYPE (default=DRMSD) the manner in which RMSD alignment is performed.
+Should be OPTIMAL, S↔ IMPLE or DRMSD.
 For more details on the OPTIMAL and SIMPLE methods see RMSD.
 For more details on the DRMSD method see DRMSD.

 R_0 The r_0 parameter of the switching function.
-D_0 ( default=0.0 ) The d_0 parameter of the switching function NN ( default=8 ) The n parameter of the switching function MM ( default=12 ) The m parameter of the switching function STYLE ( default=all ) Antiparallel beta sheets can either form in a single chain or from a pair of chains.
+D_0 (default=0.0) The d_0 parameter of the switching function NN (default=8) The n parameter of the switching function MM (default=12) The m parameter of the switching function STYLE (default=all) Antiparallel beta sheets can either form in a single chain or from a pair of chains.
 If STYLE=all all chain configuration with the appropriate geometry are counted.
 If STYLE=inter only sheet-like configurations involving two chains are counted, while if STYLE=intra only sheet-like configurations involving a single chain are counted